 - Under 16

 There are different ways to set up an arrangement for child maintenance and it’s up to you to choose the one that best suits your circumstances.
 Some parents choose to make private arrangements, while others use the Child Support Agency (CSA).
-The amount you receive depends on how much your child's other parent earns, how often they see their child and whether they have other children or a new partner.
+The amount you receive depends on how much your child's other parent earns, how often they see their child and whether they have other children or a new partner that has children.
 Your child's other parent has to pay child maintenance regardless of whether or not they have contact with their child.

 Find out more about making arrangements for child maintenance